peak-gao/code-notes/JavaScript/js-notes-mini-1.md

           // then `()` executes it
           (function IIFE(){ .. })();
           ```
+          - As you can see, listing the `(function IIFE(){ .. })` before its executing `()` is essentially the same as including `foo` before its executing `()`

 ###### IIFE and Scope
   - the fundamental unit of variable scoping in JavaScript has always been the function
   - If you **needed to create a block of scope**, the most prevalent way to do so other than a regular function declaration was the immediately invoked function expression (IIFE)
+    - Because an IIFE is just a function, and functions create variable *scope*, using an IIFE in this fashion is often used to declare variables that won't affect the surrounding code outside:
       ```
       var a = 2;